 Testing mobile payment services mostly comes down to ease of use.
-The other ways in which I rated the best mobile payment apps was through research.
 I compared security features, transaction limits, and fees, if present.
 It’s also important to consider how widely each mobile wallet option is accepted, the market share of specific devices (and the payment app itself), and where you can make payments in person and online.

 Ease of use

 The last thing you need is for a mobile payment app to be difficult to use; after all, they’re supposed to make paying for goods and services more efficient.
 I tested the installation of each app to make sure they’re easy to implement (they are).

 In fact, I regularly use three of the five listed apps myself.

 Paying for items should be simple, too.
 You should be able to make contactless payments with these apps using your phone, other devices, and online.

 For merchants, it should be just as easy to offer mobile payment options.
 Most payment processors offer NFC card readers so you can take contactless payments.
 With that said, not all payment processors accept all mobile payments.